 A beautiful, well-manicured lawn can add a lot of value to your property, but it needs direct sunlight in order to grow.
 Large, leafy trees can cast too much shade on your lawn, and can even lead to the growth of moss, which will take advantage of the bare and underdeveloped patches left by insufficient sunlight.

 Your best option is to look at removing whatever may be causing the excess shade conditions over the affected lawn area.
-A good heavy pruning can remove a lot of shade, so this is our first option to begin increasing lawn health in shaded areas.
+Good heavy pruning can remove a lot of shade, so this is our first option to begin increasing lawn health in shaded areas.

 Another reason for managing the shade cast by trees and shrubs on your property is if you intend to install solar panels (or improve the efficiency of panels you’ve already installed).